 So, I reluctantly charged off in search of a replacement.
 The same machine was no longer available.
 What?
 Why have you messed with success?

 Change is hard.
-Even the small ones.
+Even the small changes.

 When change unceremoniously arrives at work all sorts of havoc can ensue.
 A little like my coffee machine dilemma, we’re not always consulted when changes occur.
 Whether anticipating a new boss or company-wide reorganization — change is challenging.
 It really is.
 I’ve been there.
 I’ve lived through lay-offs, sudden resignations and client shake-ups.
 (I’ve also helped teams move through those very same challenges.)